Background

 PDST-Increase Offset Awards (PIOAs)

-To provide transparency and predictability for recently admitted and current students, Berkeley Law is making the commitment that the PDST that eligible students are responsible for in 2023-24 will remain constant for the duration or remainder of their J.D. studies, so long as they complete their J.D. within (5) years.
+To provide transparency and predictability for students who matriculated between Fall 2019 and Fall 2023, Berkeley Law is making the commitment that the PDST will remain constant for the duration or remainder of their J.D. studies, so long as they complete their J.D. within (5) years.
 So while PDST rates will increase, Berkeley Law will offset these increases with new or increased gift aid awards, referred to as PDST-increase offset awards (PIOAs).
-The PDST increases have only been approved through the academic year 2023-24.
-However, if any increases are approved beyond the 2023-24 academic year, newly admitted students and rising 2Ls for 2023-24 will not be responsible for the increases.
+The PDST increases have only been approved through the academic year 2023-24, and the PIOA is only eligible for students who are matriculated between Fall 2019 and Fall 2023.
 For students in a combined or dual program, PIOA eligibility functions in the same way as Berkeley Law gift aid.
 Students must be assessed by the Law School PDST in the term they are receiving the PIOA.

 Berkeley Law’s goal is to be transparent about expected increases to J.D.
 PDST and to mitigate the impact of those increases as much as possible while ensuring the School’s continued excellence.